subhashdxb/MyFirstRepo/README.md

 # MyFirstRepo
-My Fisr Repository in GitHub
+My First Repository in GitHub
+I just edited the ReadMe file at 12.54pm, Friday, 2021 from Dubai --- Subhash